wellwright-labs/pulse/docs/spec.md

 - `pulse log` works without a block (general observations)
 - `pulse report` and `pulse compare` work on historical data

-### Check-in Prompting
+### Checkin Prompting

 When `checkinPrompts` is enabled:
 - Tool can integrate with system notifications (future)
-- `pulse remind` shows suggested check-in times
+- `pulse remind` shows suggested checkin times
-- Each check-in records whether it was prompted or manual
+- Each checkin records whether it was prompted or manual
 - Completion rate (prompted vs completed) is tracked in reports

 Suggested times are spread across the workday based on `checkinFrequency`.